“What role will you play

 - Choose a role in the American Rosie Movement

-- Show a “will-do”, cooperative spirit
+- Thank others for their help and “will-do”, cooperative spirit

 - Find best people to work with you

-- Work fast, and keep quality high
+- Work fast while keeping quality high

 We at “Thanks!” have created many ways for people like you to help make America aware that we still have the precious opportunity to learn from these women.
 We must work quickly and, at the same time, we must do a good job.
 We have created projects with the help of Rosies and many others, in order to show that Americans can “know a Rosie and keep America’s promise.”